Giants rally behind Longoria to edge Athletics 5-4

 OAKLAND, Calif.
+(AP) — After standing in the on-deck circle and watching an 11-pitch tussle between Buster Posey and Athletics reliever Blake Treinen that ended in a strikeout, Giants cleanup hitter Evan Longoria decided to take a quicker approach in his own at-bat against the former All-Star closer.

+“I don’t know if I swung at a first pitch this whole series but I kind of thought if this is the time, this is going to be it,” Longoria said.
+“I figured (Treinen) was going to try and get ahead.”

-(AP) — Evan Longoria homered early and hit a go-ahead, two-run single in the seventh inning as the San Francisco Giants rallied late again to beat the Oakland Athletics 5-4 on Sunday for a two-game sweep.
+Longoria hit a go-ahead, two-run single off Treinen in the seventh inning after homering earlier in the game, and San Francisco rallied late again to beat Oakland 5-4 on Sunday for a two-game sweep.

 Donovan Solano added four hits and an RBI for the Giants in Bruce Bochy’s 4,000th game as a major league manager.
 Buster Posey struck out four times and grounded into a double play.